Omar-HeshamR/Cyberworld-Exchange/README.md

 *To make your own follow the steps below and maksu sure to use npm n in your terminal:*

+*linked in this repo is my code, excluding the dependencies and downloadble moudles, which will include npm, sanity, thirdweb, react:*

 # GENERAL STEPS OF WORK

-1- create-next-app@latest to make my app using next techonology 2- download sanity for back-end purposes and to store datasets 3- make schemas for sanity coins, input some and use our own test contract addresses 4- install sanity client for front end and link it with project ID 5- set up thirdweb and link it with metamask and give my self rinkebay fake tokens 6- add my fake coins contract adresses to sanity
+1- create-next-app@latest to make my app using next techonology

+2- download sanity for back-end purposes and to store datasets

+3- make schemas for sanity coins, input some and use our own test contract addresses

+4- install sanity client for front end and link it with project ID

+5- set up thirdweb and link it with metamask and give my self rinkebay fake tokens

+6- add my fake coins contract adresses to sanity

-7- use thirdweb to be able to connect wallet and for token forging 8- Start on Front-end of website
+7- use thirdweb to be able to connect wallet and for token forging

+8- Start on Front-end of website, Using CSS, React, Javascript or whateverelse you want.

 9- Dashboared of website and finish dashboard front end.

-10- Using Sanity database and thirweb minted tokens connect to dashboard portfolio balance 11- Work on send and trade buttons and add thier modals and connect them to thirdweb and sanity 12- Have a functional website that allows you to fully trade cryptocurrency!
+10- Using Sanity database and thirweb minted tokens connect to dashboard portfolio balance

+11- Work on send and trade buttons and add thier modals and connect them to thirdweb and sanity

+12- Have a functional website that allows you to fully trade cryptocurrency!

 # Screenshots of webpage